-Everyone knows that brakes work when you press the brake pedal.
-You stop right there, and that’s a good thing.
-What some people don’t know is why brakes work.
+Anyone who has learned to drive knows that brakes work when you press the brake pedal.
+Pretty simple.
+You cause your car to either slow down or stop, and that’s a good thing.
+What some people don’t know is how & why brakes work.

 Why is there brake fluid?
 Does it spray onto my wheels?
-What are brake pads?
-Why is my brake screeching?
+What are brake pads vs shoes?
+Why are my brakes screeching?

 When talking about brakes, there are largely two kinds: drum brakes and disc brakes.
 Although there are several differences between the two, there are many similarities as well.
 For instance, they both are powered by hydraulic power, which simply means that it’s powered by liquid.
 This liquid acts on stationary solid parts to act on mobile solid parts to bring the car to a stop.